burdickc/LogRedaction/README.md

 - Clone the repository using: https://github.com/burdickc/LogRedaction.git

-- Change directory, to the root directory of the project: 'cd LogRedaction/'
+- Change directory, to the root directory of the project: **cd LogRedaction/**

 - In this directory there is a pom.xml.
-Build using maven: 'mvn clean package'
+Build using maven: **mvn clean package**

 ### Usage Instructions

-- Navigate to the newly created target directory: 'cd target/'
+- Navigate to the newly created target directory: **cd target/**

-- Run the jar using the following command: 'java -jar LogRedaction-1.0-SNAPSHOT.jar'
+- Run the jar using the following command: **java -jar LogRedaction-1.0-SNAPSHOT.jar**

 - The user will be prompted to enter a path to the directory containing the original gzipped log files.

-- Provide a path to the logs directory and press enter.
-For example: /Users/test.user/Downloads/logs
+- Provide a path to the logs directory on the system and press enter.
+For example: **/Users/test.user/Downloads/logs**

 - The redacted log files, and audit log will be written to the provided directory.